SheikSadi/SAM-LSTM-RESNET/README.md

-# Smart Cropping Images based on Saliency Mapping
+# Crop and bound-box interesting regions of an image (smart cropping) from saliency maps generated with SAM-LSTM-RESNET model
-This repository contains the reference code written in *Python 3* for **generating saliency maps** of images using Convolutional LSTM Resnet (implemented with *TensorFlow 2*)  and **smartly cropping** images based on these maps.
+This repository contains the reference code written in *Python 3* for **generating saliency maps** of images using Convolutional LSTM Resnet (implemented with *TensorFlow 2* )  and **smartly cropping** images based on these maps.
 ## Demo
 <table>
 	<tr>